FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Run with: `python main.py`

 # Changelog
+- v0.12 - more HTML regex parsing from the API markdown
+- v0.11 - switched to HTML parsing
 - v0.10 - MarkdownV2 tryouts (code blocks + bold is _mostly_ working)
 - v0.09 - using MarkdownV2
 - v0.08 - markdown for bot's responses